hermannhueck/MusicService/README.md

 # MusicService

-A case study for Scala, Akka (not yet) and Play
+A case study for a service implemented with Scala, Akka (not yet) and Play using clients implemented with different technologies

 The MusicService is designed to manage two kinds of entities:
 - Recording entities are music recordings